pezra/pezra.github.io/_posts/2018-09-20-why-i-dont-love-schemas.md

 A particular consumer, C, needs messages to contain certain information to achieve its goal.

-    M = set of all messages
+    m = set of all messages

     mC = {m | m in M, m contains info needed by consumer C}